Depreciation: How it Works + Examples

 Types of Depreciation for Tax Purposes

-Key Differences Between Book and Tax Depreciation
+Key Differences Between Book & Tax Depreciation

 Book depreciation refers to the depreciation expense shown on the company’s income statement, while tax depreciation refers to the depreciation expense as listed on a company’s tax return.
 Here’s a summary of key differences between how the two are calculated: